iddu0/KOHome/README.md

 7. Back in your Code / Text editor, find the following lines: <br>`local token = "LONGLIVEDACCESSTOKEN"`<br>`local url = "http://homeassistant.local:8123/api/conversation/process"` and<br>`agent_id = "conversation.google_generative_ai"`.
 Replace "LONGLIVEDACCESSTOKEN" with the token you copied, "http://homeassistant.local:8123" with your Home Assistant URL, and "conversation.google_generative_ai" with the "agent_id" you copied.
 8. Save the file, and connect your KOReader device to your computer.
 Copy the `kohome.koplugin` directory from before to the `koreader/plugins` directory on your device.
 9. All done!
 Eject your device, and KOHome should be avalible in the Tools section of KOReader.

+### Notes:
+- This is my first time coding in Lua aside from some Roblox Game Dev!
+There may be some bugs!
+- This code was made with the help of AI.
+I DIDNT JUST COPY AND PASTE!
+I told it to teach me Lua and help me make this plugin.